xmake-io/xmake-docs/guide/configuration.md

 ### Set tool prefix for cross toolchain

-Like aarch64-linux-android-, usually if you configure --sdk or --bin, xmake will automatically detect it, you don't need to set it manually.
+Like aarch64-linux-android-, usually if you configure --sdk or --bin, Xmake will automatically detect it, you don't need to set it manually.

 But for some very special tool chains, if there are multiple cross prefix tool bins in a directory at the same time, you need to manually set this configuration to distinguish which bin you need to choose.